The Devil Never Sleeps (film): Reception

 Desmond Ryan for The Philadelphia Inquirer remarked that Portillo used an imaginative range of techniques and allusions to illuminate the investigation of her uncle's death.
-Emmanuel Levy writing for Variety, while noting the film to have "a healthy dose of humor and some introspective commentary", felt its scope was limited and was crudely executed.
+Emanuel Levy writing for Variety, while noting the film to have "a healthy dose of humor and some introspective commentary", felt its scope was limited and was crudely executed.
 Despite criticizing it for lacking depth and calling its visuals "shapeless", Levy considered The Devil Never Sleeps to be mildly entertaining.
 Portillo presenting the mystery of Uncle Oscar's death by intercutting it with soap operas and projecting interviews through sunglasses was described by LA Weeklys Hazel-Dawn Dumpert to be "breathtaking".

 Reviewing for The New York Times, Stephen Holden, considered its concept to have promise, but overall thought the films conclusions were too vague and scattered to make a compelling drama.
 Frank Zoretich, for the Albuquerque Journal, was negative towards the film and called it "pretentious and probably slanderous piece of baloney."
 Zoretich criticized its use of gimmicks throughout and believed that Portillo failed to prove her point.

-In 2020, Broady included the film as part of his "Sixty-two Films That Shaped the Art of Documentary Filmmaking" list.
+In 2020, Brody included the film as part of his "Sixty-two Films That Shaped the Art of Documentary Filmmaking" list.
 The same year, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 Reactions from Portillo's family varied, with one of her aunts refusing to see the film.